Liam Hemsworth Shows Off Amazing Abs While Surfing With Brother, Chris

-Liam Hemsworth and brother, Chris Hemsworth, were spotted spending time together, surfing on the Australian coast, reports People.
+Liam Hemsworth and brother, Chris Hemsworth, were spotted spending time together surfing on the Australian coast, reports People.

 The famous brothers were photographed after their surf session, walking to their cars.
-The Australian natives carried surf boards under their arms and wore wetsuits.
-Liam, however, opted to leave his unzipped showing off his incredible abs.
+The Australian natives carried surfboards under their arms and wore wetsuits.
+Liam, however, opted to leave his unzipped, showing off his incredible abs.

 People surmised that the Hunger Games star may be visiting Chris’s family in Byron Bay.

 Yahoo reported the hunky brothers recently posted a workout video on Instagram.
-In a sponsored video, shared on both brother’s accounts, the ripped heartthrobs are shown working on their incredible physiques.
+In a sponsored video, shared on both brothers’ accounts, the ripped heartthrobs are shown working on their incredible physiques.

 An off-camera friend complimented Liam’s shirtless body.